Introduction to Islamic Texts

 - should have acquired a distinct understanding of the academic frameworks and methodological issues which are germane to the analysis and treatment of early Islamic literature

-- should have become acquainted with the literary legacy of the early Islamic tradition together with the impact of its discourse upon subsequent forms of learning
+- should have become acquainted with the literary legacy of the early Islamic tradition together with the impact of its discourse upon subsequent forms of learning in both the classical and modern periods

 This course is taught over 22 weeks with two hours classroom contact per week.